-- 2,329,000 tonnes Indicated Resource (≥C\$140/t NSR cut-off value); - 3,902,000 tonnes Inferred Resource (≥C\$140/t NSR cut-off value); - Portion of Inferred Resource to be potentially upgraded to Indicated Resource category upon completion and integration of the DEEP FOX LIDAR survey results in a new resource estimation; - Drilling and geological interpretation indicates the potential for additional Mineral Resources at the 150m and 200m elevations; Phase 3 drill program is required to realize this potential; - Mineralization is open at depth (below 200m)
+- 2,329,000 tonnes Indicated Resource (≥C\$140/t NSR cut-off value); - 3,902,000 tonnes Inferred Resource (≥C\$140/t NSR cut-off value); - Portion of Inferred Resource to be potentially upgraded to Indicated Resource category upon completion and integration of the DEEP FOX LIDAR survey results in a new resource estimate; - Drilling and geological interpretation indicates the potential for additional Mineral Resources at the 150m and 200m elevations; Phase 3 drill program is required to realize this potential; - Mineralization is open at depth (below 200m).

-The Company has recently completed a U.A.V. (drone) LIDAR survey on the Deep Fox property.
-The results of this survey produced a Digital Terrain Surface for the Deep Fox property that will allow better definition of the resource estimate; some inferred resources mentioned above should be upgraded to indicated resources.
-The results of this survey are now available to be integrated into the next resource estimate for Deep Fox.
+The Company has recently completed a U.A.V. (drone) LIDAR survey on the DEEP FOX property.
+The results of this survey produced a Digital Terrain Surface for the DEEP FOX property that will allow better definition of the resource estimate; some inferred resources mentioned above should be upgraded to indicated resources.
+The results of this survey are now available to be integrated into the next resource estimate for DEEP FOX.

-Three drilling programs have been planned for the 2021 exploration season.
-The Phase III program, totaling about 7000m and about 30-35 holes, will extend the resource to 200m depth (50 x 50m grid), explore to the 250m level, and evaluate the requirement of a 25 x 25m drill grid for measured resource (feasibility study requirement).
-A geotechnical program, totaling 5-10 holes and 1000-2000m, will obtain geotechnical data for a proposed open pit to 200m depth; this data will be suitable for a feasibility study.
-A Phase IV drilling program, estimated to total 25-30 holes and about 5100m, will provide indicated and measured resources that are required for a feasibility program.
-The geotechnical and Phase IV programs require data from the Phase III program, subsequent resource estimate and pit shell to finalize the plans.
+The recently completed DEEP FOX Phase 3 program, totaling about 7,000m and 38 holes, has provided information that extends the resource to 200m depth (50 x 50m grid) and will help evaluate the requirement of a 25 x 25m drill grid for measured resource (bankable feasibility study requirement); some measured resource is anticipated from Phase 3 results.
+A geotechnical program, totaling 10-120 holes and 2,000-2,500m, is required in 2022 to obtain geotechnical data for the open pit proposed in the updated PEA; this data will be suitable for a bankable feasibility study.
+A 2022 Phase 4 drilling program, estimated to total 35-40 holes and about 10,000-12,000m, will provide indicated and measured resources that are required for a bankable feasibility program.
+The geotechnical and Phase

+4 program planning require data from the Phase 3 program, subsequent resource estimate and pit shell to finalize plans.